 The rate at which shingle drifts from west to east varies from place to place around the bay.
 Some areas regularly lose material, some do not change and others periodically gain it.
 To try and redress the balance, shingle is moved from areas of accretion to those depleted by wave action.
-Dumptrucks are loaded by an excavator and move about 17 cu.m with every journey.
+Dumptrucks are loaded by an excavator and move between 18 and 22cu.m with every journey.

 Three periods of recycling activity will occur in a normal year:

-In particularly stormy winters such as winter 2006-7, recycling outside these standard periods will occur as is necessary to maintain the integrity of the defences.
+In particularly stormy winters such as winter 2013-14, recycling outside these standard periods will occur as is necessary to maintain the integrity of the defences.
+That winter recycling was continuous from 31 December 2013 to late April 2014.
 It is generally is a weekday activity, taking between 10 & 15 days, and working between 07:30 and 17:00.
-However, during prolonged storms work may have to be carried out over the weekend as well.
+However, during prolonged storms work has been carried out tidally and seven days a week.

 Examples of beach change following recycling